Eldrick19/eldrick19.github.io/actions/actions-and-ci.md

 <details>
 <summary>More on GitHub artifacts.</summary>
 <br>
 When a workflow produces something other than a log entry, it's called an artifact.
-For example, the Node.js build will produce a Docker container that can be deployed.
+For example, the Node.js build will produce a Docker container that can be deployed when we run the action <i>actions/setup-node@v1</i>.
 This artifact, the container, can be uploaded to storage using the action <a href ="https://github.com/actions/upload-artifact">actions/upload-artifact</a> and downloaded from storage using the action <a href ="https://github.com/actions/download-artifact">actions/download-artifact</a>.

 Storing an artifact helps to preserve it between jobs.
 Each job uses a fresh instance of a VM, so you can't reuse the artifact by saving it on the VM.
 If you need your artifact in a different job, you can upload the artifact to storage in one job, and download it for the other job.